gophergala/go-tasky/README.md

 go run main.go
 ```

-## Example Workers
-- CopyFile - copy a file to a new location
-- Ifconfig - fetch network information read the contents of a file
-- sleeper -  Sleep and wait

-##Roadmap
-- serve a gui web interface alongside the api for point and click task management
-- expand selection of example workers
-- Chaining of tasks so you can specify a sequence of tasks to run.

-##Routes
+###Routes
 Workers:
 GET /tasky/v1/workers/ - returns a list of available worker endpoints
 POST /tasky/v1/workers/{worker_name} - Creates a task to run.

-TODO:
-GET /tasky/v1/workers/{worker_name}/info - returns a description of the worker and it's usage
-GET /tasky/v1/{worker_name}/statistics - returns statistics for the worker like number of tasks performed, failure rate, average time take per task etc

 Tasks:
 GET /tasky/v1/tasks/ - Returns a list of all tasks.
 GET /tasky/v1/tasks/{id}/status - Returns the status of a task.
 GET /tasky/v1/tasks/{id}/result - Get the output of the task.
 POST /tasky/v1/tasks/{id}/cancel - Cancel the task.

-TODO:
-PUT /tasky/v1/task/{task_id} - Update the configuration of the task.
-POST /tasky/v1/task/{task_id}/actions - Modify the state of the task (cancel, pause, resume, run)
-GET /tasky/v1/task/{task_id}/statistics - returns the statistics about the task, such as time to complete task

-RuleChains:
-For later, but used to chain multiple tasks together in an ordered fashion.
+###Creating a Custom Worker

+### Adding to your code

+##Roadmap
+- Serve a gui web interface alongside the api for point and click task management
+- Expand selection of example workers
+- Task Chaining so you can specify a sequence of tasks to run.
+- Authentication to secure access.

 ## Example
 List available workers: